WebAssembly/component-model/design/mvp/CanonicalABI.md

 for, `yield_until` does transitively peform a `Thread.suspend` which allows the embedder to nondeterministically switch to executing another thread.

-If `cancellable` is set, then `thread.yield` will return whether the supertask has already or concurrently requested cancellation. `thread.yield` (and other cancellable operations) will only indicate cancellation once and thus, if a caller is not prepared to propagate cancellation, they can omit `cancellable` so that cancellation is instead delivered at a later `cancellable` call.
+If `cancellable` is set, then `thread.yield` will return a `SuspendResult` value indicating whether the supertask has already or concurrently requested cancellation. `thread.yield` (and other cancellable operations) will only indicate cancellation once and thus, if a caller is not prepared to propagate cancellation, they can omit `cancellable` so that cancellation is instead delivered at a later `cancellable` call.

 ### 📝 `canon error-context.new`